yeatun/Celo_crowd/README.md

-Celo Crowdfund : Crowdfunding Platform Powered by Ethereum Blockchain
+BlockchainStarter : Crowdfunding Platform Powered by Ethereum Blockchain

 The Platform is live on Rinkeby Test Network and available to use at : [celo-crowd.vercel.app](https://celo-crowd.vercel.app/)